nrfconnect/sdk-nrf/doc/nrf/ug_nrf9160.rst

 Introduction
 ************

-The nRF9160 SiP integrates an application MCU, a full LTE modem, RF front end, and power management.
+The nRF9160 SiP integrates an application MCU, a full LTE modem, an RF front end, and power management.
 With built-in GPS support, it is dedicated to asset tracking applications.

 For more details on the SiP, see the `nRF9160 product website`_ and the `nRF9160 Product Specification`_.